Showcase: a test article

 Quotes

-A small quote
+A simple quote

 Text to quote

-citation title and information
+citation title

 A longer quote